 Stone fruits are fruits that have a single pit or seed in the center.
 This includes cherries, peaches, mangos, plums, nectarines and dates.
 While the flesh of fruits I’ve listed are safe for your dog to eat, you’ll want to remove the pits first.

 The pits contain cyanide that can stop your dog’s blood cells from getting enough oxygen.
 The pits can also cause bowel obstructions.
-If your dog accidentally eats a stone fruit whole, watch for signs of bowel obstruction or cyanide poisoning.
+If your dog accidentally eats a stone fruit whole, watch for signs of bowel obstruction or, if he ate a lot, cyanide poisoning.

-Green tomatoes, stems and leaves contain high levels of solanine and can poison your dog.
+Green tomatoes, stems and leaves contain high levels of solanine and can be harmful to your dog.
 Be sure tomatoes are ripe and remove the stems and leaves before you feed them to your dog.

 You shouldn’t share tomato sauce and other tomato-based products.
 They might contain ingredients (like onions) that can be harmful to your dog.

 Watermelons are a fruit your dog can eat.
 They contain vitamin A and C, plus they’re very refreshing.
 Watermelon also has an important antioxidant called lycopene.
 Watermelon is safe for dogs but … don’t give him the rind or seeds.
 They’re a choking hazard and can cause bowel obstructions.